tkancf/dotfiles/README.md

   dev-environment:latest
 ```

-The container exposes SSH on port 22 (mapped to 2222 above) with the `DevUser` account configured for passwordless login (press Enter when prompted for a password).
+The container exposes SSH on port 22 (mapped to 2222 above) with the `dev` account configured for passwordless login (press Enter when prompted for a password).
 The default shell is Fish, and the Neovim binary is available at `/usr/local/bin/nvim`.